Getting started¶

 resource_classes = [resources.BandResource]

-There are also CeleryImportAdminMixin and CeleryExportAdminMixin available if you need only one operation in admin.
-All of these mixins add status page to check the progress of import/export:
+if you need to perform only one operation (import or export) in the admin.
+All of these mixins add

-A screenshot of Djagno Admin export status page
+A screenshot of Django Admin export status page¶

 from import_export_extensions.api import views